 2016- Dutch Students complete two week work-experience with The Scottish Salmon Company, Isle of Mull.
 Module was designed to meet the specifications laid out in the ECVET curriculum.
 Students also completed their Training Certification in Basic Sea Survival Training, which is a requirement for working in the industry and valid for life.

-As part of staff continuous professional development, Elizabeth and Pam keep current with field training and attend workshops to keep current with educational developments in the sector that also allows them to work alongside the students.
+Pam and Elizabeth keep current with field training, attend professional workshops and conferences, to keep up to date with educational developments in the wider sector that also allows them to work alongside students, educators and other interested stakeholders.